alexpchin/wdi-api/README.md

-# wdi-cli
+# wdi-api
-A command-line programme for WDI written in Go.
+An API to serve wdi lessons and exercises.
+Hope to pair with a CLI app, potentially written in GO.